Skip to main content

 Form bloat

 An intake form with more fields than the trade's conversion economics support, typically anything past five visible fields.
 Form-abandonment rates rise sharply past that threshold.
-The trade sample's worst examples ship 25-plus fields on the homepage intake, often because a downstream CRM mapping was never refactored.
+The trade sample's worst examples push well past that threshold, often because a downstream CRM mapping was never refactored.

 Persistent header